awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 ### Overview of migrating data by using an Aurora read replica<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Intro"></a>

-To migrate from an RDS PostgreSQL DB instance to an Aurora PostgreSQL DB cluster, we recommend creating an Aurora Read Replica of your source PostgreSQL DB instance\.
-When the replica lag between the PostgreSQL DB instance and the Aurora PostgreSQL Read Replica is zero, you can stop replication\.
-At this point, you can promote the Aurora Read Replica to be a standalone Aurora PostgreSQL DB cluster\.
+To migrate from an RDS for PostgreSQL DB instance to an Aurora PostgreSQL DB cluster, we recommend creating an Aurora read replica of your source RDS for PostgreSQL DB instance\.
+When the replica lag between the RDS for PostgreSQL DB instance and the Aurora PostgreSQL Read Replica is zero, you can stop replication\.
+At this point, you can promote the Aurora read replica to be a standalone Aurora PostgreSQL DB cluster\.
 This standalone DB cluster can then accept write loads\.

 Be prepared for migration to take a while, roughly several hours per tebibyte \(TiB\) of data\.
-While the migration is in progress, your Amazon RDS PostgreSQL instance accumulates write ahead log \(WAL\) segments\.
+While the migration is in progress, your RDS for PostgreSQL instance accumulates write ahead log \(WAL\) segments\.
 Make sure that your Amazon RDS instance has sufficient storage capacity for these segments\.

-When you create an Aurora Read Replica of a PostgreSQL DB instance, Amazon RDS creates a DB snapshot of your source PostgreSQL DB instance\.
+When you create an Aurora read replica of an RDS for PostgreSQL DB instance, Amazon RDS creates a DB snapshot of your source RDS for PostgreSQL DB instance\.
 This snapshot is private to Amazon RDS and incurs no charges\.
-Amazon RDS then migrates the data from the DB snapshot to the Aurora Read Replica\.
-After the DB snapshot data is migrated to the new Aurora PostgreSQL DB cluster, RDS starts replication between your PostgreSQL DB instance and the Aurora PostgreSQL DB cluster\.
+Amazon RDS then migrates the data from the DB snapshot to the Aurora read replica\.
+After the DB snapshot data is migrated to the new Aurora PostgreSQL DB cluster, RDS starts replication between your RDS for PostgreSQL DB instance and the Aurora PostgreSQL DB cluster\.

-You can only have one Aurora Read Replica for a PostgreSQL DB instance\.
-If you try to create an Aurora Read Replica for your Amazon RDS PostgreSQL instance and you already have an Aurora Read Replica or a cross\-region Read Replica, the request is rejected\.
+You can only have one Aurora read replica for an RDS for PostgreSQL DB instance\.
+If you try to create an Aurora read replica for your RDS for PostgreSQL instance and you already have an Aurora read replica or a cross\-region read replica, the request is rejected\.

 **Note**
-Replication issues can arise due to feature differences between Aurora PostgreSQL and the PostgreSQL engine version of your RDS PostgreSQL DB instance that is the replication source\.
-You can replicate only from an Amazon RDS PostgreSQL instance that is compatible with the Aurora PostgreSQL version in question\.
-For example, if the supported Aurora PostgreSQL version is 12\.4, the Amazon RDS PostgreSQL DB instance must be running version 12\.2 or greater\.
+Replication issues can arise due to feature differences between Aurora PostgreSQL and the PostgreSQL engine version of your RDS for PostgreSQL DB instance that is the replication source\.
+You can replicate only from an RDS for PostgreSQL instance that is compatible with the Aurora PostgreSQL version in question\.
+For example, if the supported Aurora PostgreSQL version is 12\.4, the RDS for PostgreSQL DB instance must be running version 12\.2 or greater\.
 If you encounter an error, you can find help in the [Amazon RDS community forum](https://forums.aws.amazon.com/forum.jspa?forumID=60) or by contacting AWS Support\.

 For more information on PostgreSQL read replicas, see [Working with read replicas](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html) in the *Amazon RDS User Guide*\.

 ### Preparing to migrate data by using an Aurora read replica<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Prepare"></a>

-Before you migrate data from your RDS PostgreSQL instance to an Aurora PostgreSQL cluster, make sure that your instance has sufficient storage capacity\.
+Before you migrate data from your RDS for PostgreSQL instance to an Aurora PostgreSQL cluster, make sure that your instance has sufficient storage capacity\.
 This storage capacity is for the write ahead log \(WAL\) segments that accumulate during the migration\.
 There are several metrics to check for this, described following\.

 | Metric | Description |